KxSystems/ml/graph/README.md

 Within this folder are two scripts that contains the entirity of this graph and pipeline functionality.
 These scripts are:

-1. graph.q: This contains all functionality required for the creation, deletion and update of nodes and edges within the graph structure.
+1. `graph.q`: This contains all functionality required for the creation, deletion and update of nodes and edges within the graph structure.
-2. pipeline.q: This contains functionality for both the compilation and execution of a user generated graph.
+2. `pipeline.q`: This contains functionality for both the compilation and execution of a user generated graph.

 ## Requirements